BHTY Around the Globe

 Please email the managing editor with any concerns pre- and post-publication at firstname.lastname@example.org

-Complaints and appeals
+Complaints and Appeals

-Should reviewers reject the submission or resubmission, the managing editor will alert the Editors-in-Chief (EICs) to determine whether the EICs believe the submission warrants publication and benefits the sector.
+Should reviewers reject the submission or resubmission, the managing editor will alert the Editors-in-Chief (EICs) to determine whether the EICs believe the submission warrants publication and benefits the field.
 The Editors-in-Chief and managing editor will, together, make a decision based on the reviewers' comments, and may contact the reviewers to discuss in more depth.

 To appeal an editorial decision, contact the Managing Editor and explain your reason(s) for the appeal.
 When a paper has been revised in response to the review, or when authors appeal against a decision, we ask reviewers to provide follow-up commentary.